 In limited circumstances, Evening & Weekend MBA students may receive transfer credit for courses completed at another AACSB-accredited graduate school of management or business prior to matriculation at Kellogg.
 Pursuant to this policy, current and incoming students in the Traditional Program may transfer up to three credits earned at another AACSB-accredited graduate school of management or business and apply these credits toward the requirements of their Kellogg degree.

 Course equivalents of MORS-430 (Leadership in Organizations), STRT-431 (Business Strategy) and FINC-430 (Finance I) are not eligible for transfer credit.
 Accepted transfer credits are reflected in the student's transcript with a grade of "T" (Transfer), not the actual grade received at the other institution.
-The "T" grades are not included in the Kellogg cumulative grade point average (GPA) and do not count toward fulfilling the requirements of a Kellogg major or the global elective (required for those students matriculating during or prior to Spring 2013).
+The "T" grades are not included in the Kellogg cumulative grade point average (GPA) and do not count toward fulfilling the requirements of a Kellogg major.